-More than 1,600 climbing routes have been established high above the New River in the New River Gorge National River, making the park one of the largest climbing areas in the eastern U.S., Campbell said.
+More than 1,600 climbing routes have been established high above the New River in the New River Gorge National Park and Preserve, making the park one of the largest climbing areas in the eastern U.S., Campbell said.

 The extensive cliff that rims much of the western portion of the gorge is composed of Nuttall Sandstone, which is renowned among rock climbers.
 Since the establishment of the national river in 1978, the area’s popularity has blossomed to become one of America’s premier climbing destinations.